BRISKET · DONENESS GUIDE

 How long should brisket rest?

 Rest a brisket at least one hour, and closer to two is better.
-For a longer hold, wrap it and place it in an empty insulated cooler, where it stays above serving temperature for several hours.
+For a longer hold, wrap it and place it in a dry insulated cooler, keeping a probe in the meat so the reading stays at or above 140°F.

 What pit temperature is best for brisket?